GermanBread/Arnix/README.md

 ---

+*Note: there currently are no releases, you need to clone the repo and then cd to the script.
+After installing you should switch to the unstable branch immediately*

 ## Installing

-- Clone this repo `git clone https://github.com/GermanBread/Arnix`
+- Download the newest release
-- `cd` into the directory for this script `cd /path/to/cloned/repo/src`
+- `cd` into the directory of this script `cd /path/to/script`
 - Run `bash hijack.sh` as root (only bash is supported)

 ### Post install